dotnet/AspNetDocs/aspnet/includes/webLivePreview.md

 ## Why are external resources in my page being blocked in Web Live Preview?

-If you have any external resources from a 3rd party domain that are in your page, you may notice that the designer in Web Live Preview has prevented them from loading, and shows this toast:
+If you have any external resources from a third party domain that are in your page, you may notice that the designer in Web Live Preview has prevented them from loading, and shows this toast:

 ![Blocked Resources Toast](https://user-images.githubusercontent.com/8541576/220452947-52dc80dc-19c5-40e9-9f10-12007d209491.png)